Sara J Brown

 What values are most important to you in your work and personal life?

 The values that are most important to me are trust, relationships, and authenticity.
-These three values guide everything I do, both in my professional work with infants, toddlers, and their families, and in my personal life.
-Building genuine connections based on trust and being authentic in all my interactions is fundamental to who I am and how I approach my work.
+These values guide everything I do, both in my professional work and in my personal life.